Creek War: Cultural assimilation and religious revival

-The Americanization of the Creeks was more prevalent in western Georgia among the Lower Creeks than in Upper Creek towns, and came from internal and external processes.
-The U.S. government's and Benjamin Hawkins' pressure on the Creeks to assimilate stood in contrast to the more natural blending of cultures that came from a long tradition of cohabitation and cultural appropriation, beginning with white traders in Indian country.
+The Americanization of the Creeks was more prevalent in western Georgia among the Lower Creeks than in Upper Creek towns and came from internal and external processes.
+The U.S. government and Benjamin Hawkins' pressure on the Creeks to assimilate stood in contrast to the more natural blending of cultures that came from a long tradition of cohabitation and cultural appropriation, beginning with white traders in Indian country.

-The Shawnee leader Tecumseh came to the area to encourage the peoples to join his movement to throw the Americans out of Native American territories.
+Shawnee leader Tecumseh came to the area to encourage the peoples to join his movement to throw the Americans out of Native American territories.
 Previously, he had united tribes in the Northwest (Ohio and related territories) to fight against U.S. settlers after the War for Independence.
 In 1811, Tecumseh and his brother Tenskwatawa attended the annual Creek council at Tukabatchee.
-Tecumseh delivered an hour-long speech to an audience of 5,000 Creeks as well as an American delegation including Hawkins.
-Although the Americans dismissed Tecumseh as non-threatening, his message of resistance to Anglo encroachment was well received among Creek and Seminole, especially among more conservative and traditional elders and young men.
+Tecumseh delivered an hour-long speech to an audience of 5,000 Creeks, as well as an American delegation including Hawkins.
+Although the Americans dismissed Tecumseh as nonthreatening, his message of resistance to Anglo encroachment was well received among Creek and Seminole, especially among more conservative and traditional elders and young men.

 Mobilization of recruits to Tecumseh's cause was bolstered by the Great Comet of 1811 and the New Madrid earthquakes of 1811–12, which were taken as evidence of Tecumseh's supernatural powers.
 The war party rallied around prophets who had traveled with Tecumseh and remained with the Creek, influencing newly converted Creek religious leaders.
 Peter McQueen of Talisi (now Tallassee, Alabama); Josiah Francis (Hillis Hadjo) (Francis the Prophet) of Autauga, a Koasati town; and High-head Jim (Cusseta Tustunnuggee) and Paddy Walsh, both Alabamas, were among the spiritual leaders responding to rising concerns and the prophetic message.
 The militant faction of Creek stood in opposition of the Creek Confederacy Council's official policies, particularly in regard to foreign relations with the United States.
-The rising war party began to be called "Red Sticks" at this time—in Creek culture, red 'sticks' or clubs symbolize war, while white sticks represent peace.
+The rising war party began to be called "Red Sticks" at this time—in Creek culture, red "sticks" or clubs symbolized war, while white sticks represented peace.